Par-tay! Par-tay! Par-tay!

 It peters out by the next morning, leaving the house (and sometimes the yard) looking like a war zone, populated by unconscious (and sometimes insufficiently-clothed) teens.
 The hosts must then somehow clean up and repair damages before the parentals return and have them all Grounded Forever.
 This may require finding one or more Replacement Goldfish, depending on the level of destruction.

 The parents come home unexpectedly while the party is in full swing.
-After a Record Needle Scratch and a lot of yelling and speaking in Angrish, the crowd (mostly) disperses, leaving behind the unconscious, the belligerent, and the teen hosts, who then get reamed out by their parents and Grounded Forever.
+After a Record Needle Scratch and a lot of yelling, speaking in Angrish and (in some cases) dropping of F-bombs, the crowd (mostly) disperses, leaving behind the unconscious, the belligerent, and the teen hosts, who then get reamed out by their parents and Grounded Forever.

 This Expedia commercial has two parents deciding to bring their teenage son along on a family vacation out of fear that this trope will be invoked if they leave him home alone.